Related publications

 You may also need your Meter Point Access Number (MPAN) and your Meter Point Reference Number (MPRN).
 You’ll find most of this information on your bill.

 There is a 14-day cooling off period in case you change your mind – this starts the day after you’ve registered to switch.
 If you cancel during this period, you’ll stay with your current supplier.
-Your switch should happen within five working days after your cooling off period ends.
-If it does not happen within 15 working days, you should be able to claim £30 compensation from your new supplier.
+If your switch does not happen within five working days after your cooling off period ends, you can claim £30 compensation from your new supplier.

 Some suppliers have signed up to a voluntary list of commitments called the Energy Switch Guarantee, which should make switching easier.
 Check to see if your supplier has signed up.